rhortal/eportem/README.md

 ## Deployment

 To deploy this project, clone this repo and make sure you have the python3 binay in your PATH.
-Takes the credentials from a file.
-Copy config/credentials-example.txt to config/credentials.txt and add you DNI and Password in 2 lines, replacing the example.
+Takes ePortem and Telegram credentials from a file.
+- Copy config/credentials-example.txt to config/credentials.txt and add you DNI and Password in 2 lines, replacing the example.
+- Copy config/telegram-example.txt to config/telegram.txt and add you Bot Token and Chat ID in 2 lines, replacing the example.

 ## Usage/Examples